 In the evening we went to see another campground located by the river.
 We decided not to spend the night there because the water is too close and the young one goes crazy.

 We could even see the Pentecost River crossing far away and it was just spectacular!
-The red colors of the mountains were almost unreal.
+The red colours of the mountains were almost unreal.

 Down to earth issues